Originally published September 12, 2014. Updated June 14, 2020.

 How to Get Your Copy of the Emergency Contact Checklist

 You can get your own copy of the Personal Emergency Contact Checklist so that you can complete it with your personal information.
-When you sign up for our newsletter, you receive immediately access to the checklist plus the entire Organized 31 VIP Resource Library.
+When you sign up for our free newsletter, you receive promptly receive an email with the pdf checklist so you can start using it right away.

 - Within the VIP Resource Library, you will search for the Personal Emergency Contact Checklist.
 You will then click on the link for the pdf.
 Right click on the pdf when it opens.

 - You can then either